Rama in Sikhism: Importance

-Rama is considered an important figure in Sikhism and depicted as a source of inner peace, inspiration and bravery.
+Rama is often depicted in Sikh myths as a source of inner peace, inspiration and bravery.

 Ram Mandir

-As per Rajinder Singh, a Sikh expert who was consulted by the five-member bench Court in the Ram Mandir case and was described in the judgement as “a person having an interest in the study of religious, cultural and historical books of a Sikh cult”, the founder of Sikhism, Guru Nanak, took a pilgrimage to the Ram Janmabhoomi in c.
+As per Rajinder Singh, a Sikh expert who was consulted by the five-member bench Court in the Ram Mandir case and was described in the judgement as "a person having an interest in the study of religious, cultural and historical books of a Sikh cult", the founder of Sikhism, Guru Nanak, took a pilgrimage to the Ram Janmabhoomi in c.
 1520.
 The judgement also states that Rajinder Singh attached various janam sakhis to support his statements.
 Others have discredited the statements of Rajinder Singh on the basis of the janam sakhis attached dating from 18th century and later, which is stated to be a time period when Brahminical revivalism became evident in such works.
 The SGPC passed a resolution condemning this verdict.
 Sikh scholars have the view that Guru Nanak went to religious sites like Mecca and Ayodhya to preach and spread his message rather than for pilgrimage.